OpenNTI/nti.docs.platform.enduser/editorguide/basics.rst

 **To permanently delete discussions:**

-1. Naviage to the "Discussions" tab.
+1. Navigate to the "Discussions" tab.
 2. Select and open the discussion.
 3. Click "Delete."
 4. Confirm deletion.